Javascript Scenario

 Internal Workflow

-• Wait the selector is visible
+• Waits for the selector to be visible (if set)

 Parameters